-"We don't sit there and tell the community what to do.
+"We don't tell the community what to do.
 Rather, we draw on local intelligence and innovation to enable the community to work out what it will take to be resilient, prepared and sustainable" Anton Juodvalkis CEO

 Encouraging communities to be partially responsible for their own safety during a natural disaster

 Resilient Communities uses OzGREEN’s award winning community action planning process to empower communities to implement plans that build community resilience.
 OzGREEN targets communities that are in hazard risk areas and are especially prone to becoming isolated during a natural disaster such as a flood or bushfire.